Is Dental Bonding a Better Alternative to Gum Grafting?

 - ✅ You have excellent oral hygiene – Poor hygiene can not only worsen gum disease but also cause the composite to stain and wear down quickly.

-- ✅ You want instant results – The bonding technique offers the fastest cosmetic improvement, usually in a single visit.
+- ✅ You want instant results – All it takes for dental bonding to improve your gum line appearance is a single visit.

 - ✅ You’re not a candidate for surgery – If you can’t undergo a gum graft, bonding can be a non-invasive alternative to visually conceal exposed roots.